Westport Same Sex Marriage Lawyer

 No. All couples divorcing in Connecticut have the same legal rights and obligations.

 At Broder Orland Murray & DeMattie LLC, we know many same-sex couples had to take extra precautions with their estate planning documents due to the inability to legally marry before 2008.
-For this reason, we routinely partner with exceptional trusts and estate lawyers to ensure that your estate planning documents are modified in conjunction with your divorce agreement so that you actually receive every asset you expect to receive after your divorce is finalized.
+For this reason, we routinely partner with exceptional trusts and estate lawyers to modify your estate planning documents alongside your divorce agreement and ensure that you receive every asset you expect after the court finalizes your divorce.

 Child custody issues are more complicated if the parents have not taken the legal steps needed to ensure that both parents have full legal parental rights.
 If you or your spouse have not taken the proper steps to adopt your child, you could lose custody of your child on technical grounds, even if you are the primary caregiver.
 Having an experienced same-sex divorce lawyer on your side helps ensure that you are protecting your interests so you can continue to serve your child’s best interests.